Adideshpande179/Decision-tree-ML-model-for-sales-prediction/README.md

-these files contains train and test data for Prediction using ML model. ( desicion tree )
+These files contain train and test data for Prediction using an ML model. (decision tree)